jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 So theoretically no boxing is needed for recursion alone.
-The performance characteristics here look quite different - but that is because in Ante they're largely determined by the handler that is used rather than the callsite of the effect.
+The performance characteristics here look quite different - but that is because in Ante they're largely determined by the handler that is used rather than the call site of the effect.
 If we use a different handler which does not resume in a tail position, boxing will be required.
 For example: